Remote SFTP Server

 - Choose whether the Endpoint should be enabled effective immediately.

-The Endpoint still must be added to a Pipeline for the Endpoint to be serviceable.
+- Note: The Endpoint must be added to a Pipeline for the Endpoint to be serviceable.

 - Click Add.